-Tooth decay (aka cavities or dental caries) is second only to the common cold as the most common disease for Americans.
-It typically is the consequence of folks not understanding the need for better education on prevention, which is clearly the less expensive and less involved solution.
+Tooth decay (aka cavities or dental caries) is second only to colds as the most common disease for Americans.
+This is the consequence of families and schools not understanding the need for better education on prevention, which is clearly the less expensive and less painful solution.

-Now, if for whatever reason, you do end up with a cavity, Soothing Dental can provide the two best ways to remedy it.
-The most popular restorative material at this point is a composite filling (a form of polymer that is white), which is safer than the old mercury fillings and typically suitable for small to medium size cavities.
-This type of material wears down over time as you chew, especially if it is covering a large area.
-For those larger areas needing restoration, the better solution is to have a filling made of ceramic, which is as hard as enamel and can last much longer with proper care, making it more cost-effective in the long run.
-There are gold fillings (inlays/onlays/crowns) available as well which can be made available to anyone who is interested, although lately due to the cost of gold, it’s become less utilized.
+But if for whatever reason you do end up with a cavity, Soothing Dental can provide the two best ways to remedy this before it becomes worse.
+The most popular filling is a liquid plastic known as a composite, which is safer than the old mercury fillings and suitable for small cavities and cracks.
+However, it wears down over time as you chew, especially if it is covering a large area.
+The best solution in that case is to have a filling made of dental porcelain, which is as hard as enamel and can last 10-15 years with proper care, making it more cost-effective in the long run.

-That means you need to be more dedicated to prevention; making sure that every food particle is cleaned off thoroughly twice a day and not making excuses.
-It’s easy to skip this initially occasionally if you’re rushing to work or really tired at night; the excuses become more frequent with time though.
-By then, the bacteria can begin to form sticky plaque on teeth surfaces, and if not removed immediately, decay will form along with gum disease often times, which can lead to the loss of teeth & the supporting bone.
+That means you need to be more dedicated to prevention, treating the tooth that had the cavity like every other one, making sure every food particle is cleaned off thoroughly twice a day and not making excuses to take a break.
+It’s easy to skip this if you’re rushing to work or really tired at night and then the excuses become more frequent.
+But the bacteria can begin to form sticky plaque around the particles that can harden into tartar if not removed immediately – which will require a dental hygienist to scrape it off with special tools.
+Cavities are only the most obvious result of neglect: periodontal disease that infects the gums can lead to the loss of teeth.

 An ounce of prevention is truly worth a pound of cure when it comes to taking care of your oral health.